ArashAh/python_workshop/README.md

       `Right click (anywhere in open file) -> Format Document with -> Black Formatter`

-    - We will see how this changes `scripts/fizz_buzz.py`
+    - We will see how this changes the format of the content in <a href="https://github.com/ArashAh/python_workshop/blob/main/scripts/fizz_buzz.py" download>this link</a>

     - If you want to the formatter to be "activated" when saving a file at the workspace level,
       Select: